At least three artists share the name Airhead:

-1) London producer Rob McAndrews who goes by the name Airhead and his spacious, abstract compositions are reminiscent of James Blake’s early work, and the comparison runs more than skin-deep: before the former even released a single solo track to his name, the pair put out a solid 10” single “Pembroke” in 2010 on Brainmath.
+1) London producer Rob McAndrews who goes by the name Airhead and whose spacious, abstract compositions are reminiscent of James Blake's early work, and the comparison runs more than skin-deep: before the former even released a single solo track to his name, the pair put out a solid 10" single "Pembroke" in 2010 on Brainmath.
 Airhead has largely flown under the radar since.
-He followed up with the gorgeous “Paper Street” later that year, backed with an equally lovely Nick Höppner version.
-Signing to R&S Records seems to be one of the main affirmations of a breakthrough producer these days, and so it was no great surprise when it was announced earlier this year that he would release “Wait / South Congress” as a 10” single through the label, with a debut album to follow later in 2012.
+He followed up with the "Paper Street" album later that year, backed with an equally lovely Nick Höppner version.
+Signing to R&S Records seems to be one of the main affirmations of a breakthrough producer these days, and so it was no great surprise when it was announced earlier this year that he would release "Wait / South Congress" as a 10" single through the label.
+During the summer of 2013, he released For Years on R&S.

 2) Airhead is a metal band of four formed in 2003 at Tampere, Finland.
 The music is versatile and obviously influences are picked up from various musical genres.
 In short its a mix of lowtuned guitaring, distinctive rhythms uncommon to the genre and catchy melodies topped with sarcastic yet fun lyrics.
 This self-assured group would get bored by sticking to one type of music so they constantly need to evolve and develop their unique style, which today could be labeled as Street Metal.

 3) Airhead (formerly Jefferson Airhead) is a British indie-pop band that achieved some success in the early 1990s, at the tail end of the Madchester music movement.